Compositions of Digraphs: A Survey: Kings and kernels

-\section{Kings}
+\subsection{Kings}

 The study of kings in digraphs began with Landau \cite{Landau} and the term king was introduced by Maurer \cite{Maurer}.
-The concept of $k$-king was first introduced in \cite{Bang-Jensen-Huang2} for the purpose of studying quasi-transitive digraphs.
-After spending some years dormant, this subject has received a lot of attention lately.
-Many of the nice existing results for kings in quasi-transitive digraphs admit natural generalizations to $k$-quasi-transitive digraphs \cite{Bang-Jensen-Gutin, GSHC}.
-By Theorem~\ref{intro01}, digraph compositions generalize quasi-transitive digraphs, it is natural to study $k$-kings of this class of digraphs.
+The concept of $k$-king was first introduced in \cite{Bang-Jensen-Huang2} when the authors studied quasi-transitive digraphs and this subject has received a lot of attention lately.
+Many of the nice existing results for kings in quasi-transitive digraphs can be naturally generalized to $k$-quasi-transitive digraphs which are exactly quasi-transitive digraphs when $k=2$\cite{Bang-Jensen-Gutin}.
+Since digraph compositions also generalize quasi-transitive digraphs (by Theorem~\ref{intro01}), it is natural to study $k$-kings of this class of digraphs.

-\subsection{$T$ is arbitrary}
+\subsubsection{$T$ is arbitrary}

 For any integer $k\geq 2$, Sun characterized all digraph compositions with a $k$-king and digraph compositions all of whose vertices are $k$-kings.

 \begin{thm} \cite{Sun} Let $k\geq 2$ be an integer, and $Q=T[H_1, \dots, H_t]$ be a digraph composition.
 Then the following assertions hold: \begin{description} \item[(a)] $Q$ has a $k$-king if and only if $T$ has a $k$-king $u_{i}$ for some $i\in [t]$ and at least one of the following possibilities holds: $(i)$~$H_{i}$ has a $k$-king; $(ii)$~$|V(H_{i})|\geq 2$ and $u_{i}$ belongs to a cycle of $T$ with length at most $k$. \item[(b)] All vertices of $Q$ are $k$-kings if and only if for each $i\in [t]$, $u_{i}$ is a $k$-king of $T$ and at least one of the following possibilities holds: $(i)$~all vertices of $H_{i}$ are $k$-kings of $H_i$; $(ii)$~$|V(H_{i})|\geq 2$ and $u_{i}$ belongs to a cycle of $T$ with length at most $k$. \end{description} \end{thm}